mattschlosser/cotw-bash-scripts/README.md

 The second script will parse the empty csv from the [website](https://translator-client-qa.taethni.com/), getting the geonames id from the key column, cross referencing it with the data in sqlite3, and producing a NEW csv file.

-First download a csv from the transation website and place it in the root directory of the project
+First download a csv from the translation website and place it in the root directory of the project

 For example: `THA-th-translations.csv`

+Then run
 ```sh
 ./scrape.sh THA-th-translations.csv
 ```

-This will produce a THA-th-transalations.csv-final.csv file
+This will produce a THA-th-transalations.csv-final.csv file with the translation column filled with data if it exists in geonames.